 The event course goes from St Michael’s Mount (Marazion Beach) to Land’s End.
 The registration venue is at Penzance.
 The nearest airport is Newquay, served from London, UK regional airports and some European destinations.
 It is 45 mins drive to Penzance from Newquay airport.
 The mainline train from London and from stations across Britain terminates at Penzance.
 Journey time from London by train is 5h45m and there are up to 12 trains/ day from London Paddington and connecting stations via Reading, Bristol and Exeter.
 The A30 dual-carriageway goes to Penzance and connects to the motorway network via the M5 through the South West and to the North and M4 towards London.
 Road journey time to Penzance is 3h15m from Bristol and 5h00m from London.

 On race day we will be providing a pre-event bus transfer from the finish line venue at Land’s End where we offer pre and post event camping.
-This service will cost £10.
+This service will cost £12.50.
 Buses are allocated against demand and must be pre-booked when you enter or through your account login in the ‘add products’ section.
-The bus will leave Land’s End Saturday morning (time TBC).
-You can also drive to the Start and park at St Michael’s Mount where a parking charge will apply.
+The bus will leave Land’s End Saturday morning with buses leaving at 7am and 8am.
+Those in early waves should aim for the early bus to ensure there in good time, while those in the later waves should book the 8am service so they are not waiting around at the start line too long.
+You can also drive to the Start and park at St Michael’s Mount where a parking charge will apply payable to the land owner.
 Precise details will be updated here once confirmed.
 If you leave your car at the start line you will need to plan your own transport to collect it.

 Race entry includes a finishers medal and a standard Rat Race tech tee, sizes are available on a first come first served basis at Registration.
 Specific event tees are available to purchase online and in the Rat Race store at the event while stocks last.